Christin-paige/Christin-paige/README.md

 <h1 align="center">Hi 👋, I'm Christin</h1>
 <h3 align="center">🚀 Full Stack Web Developer | Lifelong Learner 📚 | Passionate about Reading 📖 and Coding 💻 | Let's build something awesome together!</h3>
-<h2>Constantly evolving as a developer and a reader.
+<p>Constantly evolving as a developer and a reader.
 Love diving into new technologies and exploring the endless possibilities of coding.
-Let's connect and share our knowledge!
+Let's connect and share our knowledge!</p>

-#CodeLife #WebDev #ReadingAddict</h2>

 <h3 align="left">Connect with me:</h3>
 <p align="left">